 - Provider agreement 2020-2021 (442 KB) - providers must complete in full and return pages 34, 35 and 36 (also see Addendum)

 - Addendum 2022 - 23 (279 KB) - for referenceadvised on the extension to the above provider agreement and updates to some procedural changes.

 - Copy of Ofsted registration certificate must be supplied (not required if academy or LA schools)

-It is a legal requirement (and GDPR compliant) that parents accessing funded hours must complete the relevant sections and sign the parent declaration form and before information is shared about children to the local authority ref funding.
+It is a legal requirement (and GDPR compliant) that parents accessing funded hours must complete the relevant sections and sign the parent declaration form before information is shared about children to the local authority about funding.
 Providers will need to liaise and inform parents about the funding package at the setting and the hours the provider will claim in any given period.

 Please note: Providers have the responsibility to retain and securely store completed parent declarations.
 Do not return to the local authority unless it is requested.

 Guide to register for EEF and your funding questions answered

 How to register to offer early education funding

 - You must read the agreement as this is the contract and parameters for early education funding (EEF).

 - Proceeding with the application you must complete all the fields on pages 34, 35 and 36 of the provider agreement and sign and return it with completed payment option, bank details and a copy of your Ofsted registration certificate (not required if exempt school run provision).
 Without all these completed and returned documents your application will not be processed, and it will be sent back to you, therefore potentially delaying the first payment.